-Combating opioid misuse and abuse through social media
+Combating opioid overdose through social media

 Appalachia is an area hit hard by the opioid epidemic.
 According to a 2017 report titled “Appalachian Diseases of Despair,” the overdose mortality rate among individuals ages 25 to 44 was 70 percent higher there than in the rest of the nation.
 This rate is fueled in part by economic downturns and what researchers cite as increased despair because of lack of opportunities.
 ORAU Health Communication and Marketing Project Manager Kristin Mattson led two opioid-focused projects for the Appalachian Regional Commission (ARC).
 The first project involved helping agencies responding directly to the opioid crisis build their communication capacities and skills.
 The second project helped build similar skills among agencies focused on strengthening the economy as part of a long-term solution.

 “We’re doing some incredibly important work,” said Mattson.
 “This is why public health practitioners go into public health.
-It’s so fulfilling to know that we’re making a difference in the lives of people suffering from an opioid-use disorder and those who love them.”
+It’s so fulfilling to know that we’re making a difference in the lives of people suffering from an opioid use disorder and those who love them.”

 With funding from CDC’s Injury Center, Mattson and ORAU Health Communication and Marketing Section Manager Jennifer Reynolds traveled to six Appalachian states to provide training.
 Representatives from more than 30 anti-drug coalitions, not-for-profit organizations, local health departments, emergency response organizations and law enforcement agencies learned how to more effectively reach target audiences through social media.